 “Home visiting” refers to multiple in-home programs from Great Circle.

-In Missouri – Since 2013, Great Circle has been funded by the Missouri Department of Social Services, Early Childhood Education and Prevention Services section to provide free, voluntary home visiting for expectant and new parents throughout Missouri.
+In Missouri – Great Circle has been funded by the Missouri Department of Social Services’ Children’s Division to provide free, voluntary home visiting for expectant and new parents throughout Missouri.

 - Using the Healthy Families America model, Great Circle’s parent educators work with families with children ages 0-36 months to build parenting skills and reduce family stress, as a way to prevent child abuse and neglect.

 - Home visiting services are available throughout Missouri.
 See “Serving These Counties” sidebar for the specific counties.